Bioshelter

 A bioshelter is a solar greenhouse managed as an indoor ecosystem.
 The word bioshelter was coined by the New Alchemy Institute and solar designers Sean Wellesley-Miller and Day Chahroudi.
 The term was created to distinguish their work in greenhouse design and management from twentieth century petro-chemical fuelled monoculture greenhouses.

+Overview

 New Alchemy's pioneering work in ecological design is documented in their published Journals and Reports.
 In 1976 the Alchemists built the Cape Cod Ark bioshelter and her sister The Prince Edward Island Ark.
 For the next 15 years the New Alchemy Institute studied and reported on the use of these prototype food producing ecosystems.

+Architecture

 A bioshelter (life-shelter) involves two fields of knowledge and design.
 The first is architecture designed to nurture an ecosystem within.
 A bioshelter structure uses glazing to contain and protect the living biology inside, control air exchange and absorb energy.
 The building exchanges nutrients, gases and energy with the surrounding environment, produces crops, and recycles waste organic material into the soil.
 Solar energy is stored as heat energy in thermal mass such as water, stone, masonry, soil and plant biomass.